Dynamic Latent Class Structural Equation Modeling: A Hands-On Tutorial for Modeling Intensive Longitudinal Data: Dynamical Structural Equation Modeling (DSEM)

 In this section, we extend the time series modeling approach for multiple patients within the multilevel framework by incorporating latent variable modeling, specifically the CFA models introduced in the first section.
-This integration creates a dynamical structural equation modeling (DSEM) framework \cite{asparouhov2018dsem}, allowing us to trace individual trajectories of latent variables over time while accounting for measurement error.
+This integration creates a dynamical structural equation modeling (DSEM) framework \cite{Asparouhov2018}, allowing us to trace individual trajectories of latent variables over time while accounting for measurement error.

-In addition to the directly observable outcome $y_{it}$, we need to model the latent factor $\eta_{it}$.
+\chg{Instead of} the directly observable outcome $y_{it}$, we model the latent factor $\eta_{it}$.
 Analogous to the decomposition of $y_{it}$ in \Cref{output_person_time_decomposition}, this latent factor $\eta_{it}$ is divided into three components: a person-specific factor $\eta_{2i}$ that captures temporally stable inter-individual differences; a time-specific factor $\eta_{3t}$, representing systematic variations across time points; and a within-level factor $\eta_{1it}$, which captures unique, moment-to-moment intra-individual fluctuations.